memgraph/docs/docs/reference-guide/monitoring-server.md

 ws://host:port
 ```

+Default host used is `localhost` but that can be changed using the `--monitoring-host` configuration
+flag.
-Default port used is `7444` but that can be changed using the `--websocket-port` configuration
+Default port used is `7444` but that can be changed using the `--monitoring-port` configuration
 flag.

 ### Connecting with secure connection (WSS)